nodeMevK/senpy-ai/README.md

         - There is a gpt chat with this in it on the computer come back

     77. Docker is building check entry above

+    78. Just need a quick push its superbowl sunday